 ER Visit For A COVID-Like Cough Stuck Man With A $3,278 Bill

 From late March into April, Timothy Regan had severe coughing fits several times a day that often left him out of breath.
-He had a periodic low-grade fever, too.
+He had a periodic low-grade fever too.

 Wondering if he had COVID-19, Regan called a nurse hotline run by Denver Health, a large public health system in his city.
 A nurse listened to him describe his symptoms and told him to immediately go to the hospital system's urgent care facility.